marcoverl/CVUserGuide/source/ManagingGPUs.rst

 - Before allocation one or more GPUs, please register such allocation in `this document <https://tinyurl.com/yjz47dgx>`__.
 Please be sure to fill also the 'estimated end date' field.
-Instances for which there isn't a reservation in this document can be deleted by the Cloud administrators.
+Instances for which there isn't an entry in this document can be deleted by the Cloud administrators.

 - Please don't reserve the GPU(s) for long (i.e > 1 week) periods.